 4. Now, on the right pane, under Pictures, tap on HEIF to JPEG (or whatever you named your Service) and tap on the Add Shortcut button to its right.

 5. Here, enter a key combination that is easy to remember, and most importantly, not already assigned to another service.

 Finally, once you have assigned a key combination, you are all set to execute the service using the shortcut.
-Now, all you need to do to convert HEIF images to JPEG is to select the images and press the key combination you assigned to the service.
+Now, all you need to do to convert HEIF images to JPEG is selecting the images and pressuring the key combination you assigned to the service.

 And that’s it!